Did you know that:

 We agree.
 If young people understand that mental illnesses, such as depression, body anxiety or exam-related stress, are relatively common and nothing to be afraid or ashamed of, then they are more likely to recognise signs and symptoms in themselves or others and ask for support.

-Using a mixture of discussion, basic role-play techniques and clips from popular programmes such as EastEnders, the course covers preconceived ideas, the use of labels to 'pigeon-hole' people into particular stereotypes, good and bad listening/communication and how we can support family and friends with mental health issues.
+Using a mixture of discussion, basic role-play techniques and activities, the course covers preconceived ideas, the use of labels to 'pigeon-hole' people into particular stereotypes, good and bad listening/communication and how we can support each other.